MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 You can use the [autoscale feature](/azure/azure-monitor/autoscale/autoscale-overview) in Azure to automatically scale your application based on predefined conditions, so you don’t have to overprovision capacity.
 Automatic scaling can help you allocate resources efficiently and cost-effectively.

-You can use [Azure Automation](/azure/automation/automation-solution-vm-management-config) to shutdown virtual machines during periods of inactivity.
+You can use [Azure Automation](/azure/automation/automation-solution-vm-management-config) to shut down virtual machines during periods of inactivity.
 Resource shutdowns help reduce costs by minimizing the use of idle resources.

 ## Related links